srmarzec/albopictus_remapping/misc/MasterNotes.md

 Keep all the collaborated work here

 ## Data Retrieval
-SRA files for each set of samples was downloaded individually and converted to fastq.gz format.
-See [notes]() for details.
+SRA files from NCBI for each set of samples were downloaded and converted to fastq.gz format.
+See [notes](https://github.com/srmarzec/albopictus_remapping/blob/main/misc/sra_accession/sraRetrievalTips.md) for details.

 ## Cleaning Data
 ### Trimmomatic